-About The International Youth Arts Collaborative (IYAC): Copyright 2008 Dana Pomfret (New student video, art, music, writing coming soon on the new site!).
+About The International Youth Arts Collaborative (IYAC): © 2008 Dana Pomfret (New student video, art, music, writing coming soon on the new site!)

-The International Youth Arts Collaborative connects youth in urban, suburban, and rural school districts throughout the United States and the world with their peers, with master musicians and artists, and with multimedia technology students at Berklee College of music in Boston (Professor Stefani Langol).
+The International Youth Arts Collaborative connects youth in urban, suburban, and rural school districts throughout the United States and the world with their peers, with master musicians, artists and global leaders, and with multimedia technology students at Berklee College of music in Boston (Professor Stefani Langol).
 Using Macs/iPads, students from different locations, cultures, and backgrounds collaborate to create art, music, video, photography and writing.
-They share their work/files via social media and video conferencing tools like Skype, iChat, facetime, email, dropbox, the cloud, etc. Collaborating on multimedia arts projects, students and their mentors combine fundamental art forms with technology: songwriting/creative writing, recording, fine art, video/digital photography, Adobe Photoshop, iMovie.
+They share their work/files via connective tools like Skype, iChat, facetime, email, dropbox, the cloud, etc. Collaborating on multimedia arts projects, students and their mentors combine fundamental art forms with technology: songwriting/creative writing, recording, fine art, video/digital photography, Adobe Photoshop, iMovie.

-At year’s end, instructors and students from participating cities and towns meet to create a multi-media installation that includes original music, spoken word poetry, large-scale photo-collage prints, video and dance.
-Those who can't attend in person will participate using a conferencing tool like Skype.
+At year’s end, instructors and students from participating cities and towns meet to create a multimedia installation that includes original music, spoken word poetry, large-scale photo-collage prints, video and dance.
+Those who can't attend in person participate using a conferencing tool like Skype.

-Ultimately, the goal of IYAC is global: connecting middle, high school, college, graduate students and artists worldwide - using the web as a powerful tool for connection and positive change.
+Ultimately, the goal of IYAC is global: connecting middle, high school, college, graduate students and artists worldwide - using the web as a powerful tool fostering respect, and positive change.
 Tom Friedman, NY Times columnist and author of "The World is Flat," says: "We have created a global, web-enabled platform for multiple forms of sharing knowledge and work: irrespective of time, distance, geography or even, increasingly, language."
-Millions of people on our planet, however, are unable to access the internet for a variety of reasons.
+Millions of people on our planet, however, are unable to access the internet.

 This simple fact means a large percentage of the population is not, and will not be, prepared to live a successful life in the 21st century.
 Many schools, however, do have broadband capability, even if their student populations cannot access it at home.
-Imagine a site dedicated to connecting students throughout the country, and world, by giving them a virtual platform through which they can collaborate (as opposed to the ubiquitous, and mind-numbing, social-networking model).
-Imagine putting this platform to work to connect youth all over the world through a potent combination of fundamental art forms and technology: strengthening verbal, written, mathematical, collaborative, social and critical skills while nurturing creativity, imagination, tolerance and respect for diversity.
+Imagine a site dedicated to connecting students throughout the country, and world, by giving them a virtual platform through which they can collaborate, creatively.
+Imagine this platform connecting youth and master artists/musicians/global leaders, through a potent combination of fundamental art forms and technology: strengthening verbal, written, mathematical, collaborative, social and critical skills while nurturing creativity, imagination, and respect for diversity.